cibernox/ember-native-dom-helpers/README.md

   });
   ```

-- More real behaviour: When a clicks on an element `click` is not the only event fired.
-In a
+- More realistic behaviour: When a user clicks on an element, `click` is not the only event fired.
-  real click the sequence of events is `mousedown`, `focus`, `mouseup`, `click`.
+  In a real click, the sequence of events is `mousedown`, `focus`, `mouseup`, `click`.
 When a user
-  fills in an input the sequence of events is `focus`, `<mutate-value>`, `input` and `change`.
+  fills in an input the sequence of events is `focus`, `<mutate-value>`, `input`, and `change`.
-  The helpers provided by this addon fire those events in the right order simulating more
+  The helpers provided by this addon fire those events in the right order, simulating more
   closely how a real user would interact with the page.

 ## Standard DOM elements returned using a `find`/`findAll` helpers